Nikoleta-v3/Evolutionary-game-theoretic-Model-of-Rhino-poaching/reviewers_comments.md

 general, or something to that effect.

-**Action:** Yes, reword to "proportion of value gained from the horn" and add a sequence of how our model can be applied to other devaluation methods
+**Action:** Yes, reword to "proportion of value gained from the horn" and add a sequence of how our model can be applied to other devaluation methods.
+We suggest also ensuring that the language throughout is in terms of devalued and not dehorned rhinos.

 >> Eqn 5, There are many mathematically valid choices for how to write this equation, including yours, but I think this way of expressing it is less clear than some alternatives.